zoracrimson/intro-to-simple-array-manipulations-online-web-prework/README.md

 **Top-tip:** *One of the most common problems you will encounter on your journey to becoming a software developer is not knowing what object a method returns.
 For example, you might assume that the result of a method call is a string but instead it is an array.*

-<a href='https://learn.co/lessons/intro-to-simple-array-manipulations' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/intro-to-simple-array-manipulations' title='Objectives'>Objectives</a> on Learn.co and start learning to code for free.</p>